Chapter 25 : Tangles

 “Love you too, Aggs.”

-Even though life was a horrible mess right now, there were a few things — Aidan’s smile, memories of summer nights and pink tutus, and most importantly, knowing we were back together in our little motley family — that made it all worth it.
+Even though life had been a horrible mess over the past few months, and the present continued to be not that different, there were a few things — Aidan’s smile, memories of summer nights and pink tutus, and most importantly, knowing we were back together in our little motley family — that made it all worth it.

-It’s the little things, really, that get us through the day.
+It was the little things, really, that got us through the day.
 Seeing Dom hold Aidan’s hand.
-Watching Fred and Evelyn share a secret smile (even though she’s a total bint, I’m still happy for Fred.
-And when she inevitably mucks things up—due to being a total bint, of course—I’ll be there to kick her arse in the most epic girl fight of all time.
-And trust me, I’d totally take her.
-I’m not afraid to go for the hair).
-Madame Poppy tearing up when she saw us all reunited.
-Feeling Potter’s fingertips brush against mine and knowing that, whatever happens, whatever the two of us actually "are" (bitter arch enemies, semi-friends, occasional snog buddies...), we were still, when it comes down to it, stuck with each other, and I was prepared to live with that.
+Watching Fred and Evelyn share a secret smile.
+Madame Pomfrey trying not to let on that she was tearing up when she saw us all reunited.
+Feeling Potter’s hand brush against mine and knowing that, whatever happened, whatever the two of us actually "were" (bitter arch enemies, semi-friends, occasional snog buddies), we were still, when it came down to it, stuck with each other, and I was prepared to live with that.

-Those little things made all the confusion and anger and messes that come with life worth it.
-Because I know now that I have Aidan, and he has me, and we have all our friends.
-And — cue corny ending — that’s all that really matters.
+Those little things made all the confusion and anger and messes that came with life worth it.
+Because I knew now that I had Aidan, and he had me, and we had all our friends.
+And — cue corny ending — that was all that really matters.

 Plus, it was my life.
 I was Agatha Bennett — a couple messes here and there were to be expected.

 Previous Chapter Next Chapter